tomsWebConsulting/twcsl/Element/Elements Manipulate/README.md

   ```

 * Add code from file **[elements manipulate.html][9]** to Website > Pages >
   Website Tools > Code Injection > FOOTER.
-Please see [Add code to code
+Refer to [Per-page code injection][8]
+  for details.

-  injection][8].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 * Options

   When you want have a common element that is available across a number of pages